 What treatments are available to treat childhood anxieties?

-The medical treatments are the most common in paediatrics.
+Medical treatments are the most common in paediatrics.
 There are also different psychotherapies that can help children cope with anxieties.
-In Spain the most prevailing psychotherapy is Cognitive-Behavioural Therapy, but there are also humanistic, psychoanalytical and systemic therapies that can help them.
+In Spain, the most prevailing psychotherapy is Cognitive-Behavioural Therapy, but there are also humanistic, psychoanalytical and systemic therapies that can help them.